dahlpete/qmmm-qchem-setup/README.md

 region.
 This function uses the MDAnalysis module, so make sure you have that downloaded.

-The current version of this program allows the inclusion of the MM atoms via the electrostatic embedding method when using 'sc' mode.
-Future versions of this program will also allow for electrostatic embedding when in 'bb' mode.

 VMD Pathways to QM USAGE: ./run_path2qmmm.py {path_num}